Q: My training looks good on paper, but I don’t feel good in my body.

 In endurance training, learning to respect how you feel alongside what the data says is a skill, not a weakness.

-Want More Like This?
+Want More Like This.

-Sign up to receive Trail Notes — sent with care, not clutter.
-Choose the themes that speak to your season: from strength and slowness, to motherhood and mindset.
+Trail Notes are evidence informed coaching journals written for women who train, race and run on trails.
+Sent with care, not clutter.
+Choose the themes that speak to your season, from strength and slowness, to motherhood and mindset.

-Sign up for Trail Notes
+Sign up for Trail Notes →